 In a world struggling with both prosperity and security we persist in defining ourselves by borders and distrust of “the other”.
 The results of this current strategy are on the news every hour, it is not working.
-A paradigm shift is called for and immediate ongoing systemic innovation is demanded; collaborating across borders, sectors, disciplines and cultures.
+A paradigm shift is called for and immediate ongoing systemic innovation is demanded; with collaboration across borders, sectors, disciplines and cultures.

 The single figure for which the HumanTech Innovation Lab demands action, that drives our work and frames our innovation is: